-So there you have a list of the best Cenotes in Tulum itself and now it’s time to move on to the best Mayan Riviera Cenotes located in Valladolid.
+So there you have a list of the best Cenotes in Tulum itself and now it’s time to move on to the best Cenotes located in Valladolid.

 IK KIL CENOTE

-Ik Kil Cenote is undoubtedly one of the most beautiful Mayan Riviera Cenotes!
-It is also known to be one of the more popular Cenotes in this region so make sure you get there early in the morning or late in the afternoon to avoid the crowds!
+Ik Kil Cenote is undoubtedly one of the most beautiful and most popular Cenotes in this region so make sure you get there early in the morning or late in the afternoon to avoid the crowds!

 From Valladolid, it’s approximately a 45-minute drive west to reach Cenote Ik Kil.

 The Ik Kil Cenote entrance fee is 80 MXN.

 Ik Kil Cenote is open Monday to Sunday, from 9:00 am till 5:00 pm.